kubedb/cli/docs/guides/postgres/initialization/snapshot_source.md

 ```

-## Initialize with Snapshot source
+## Create Postgres with Snapshot source

 Specify the Snapshot `name` and `namespace` in the `spec.init.snapshotSource` field of your new Postgres object.